ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 In AWS, you will see a set of rules created for scanning each of your hosts once per hour - these are randomly distributed across the hour.
 At most 15 tasks are set up, due to the limitation of 100 rules per account on AWS - once a scheduler is in place we will no longer be using this system.

 You will also see that documents populate Elasticsearch once the scan tasks run - you can view these in Kibana after setting up a user in the Cognito user pool to set up login credentials for Kibana.

+## Installation notes

+As the project evolves you might find your installation/update failing if so, here are some things that were observed when creating this documentation:
+* If there are fundamdenta changes to the structure of the project in the future, your calls to `terraform init` may fail if there are dependency changes, if this happens try `terraform init -upgrade` which will cause modules to be reininitialised.